Vxrpenter/SCPToolsBot/README.md

 ## Build information
 Full releases are marked as such in the release.
-If a release contains the `pre-release` tag, it is experimental and features may be broken.
+If a release contains the `alpha` tag, it is experimental and features and more have not been tested.

+Releases containing the `beta` tag are mostly tested but could still be considered unstable.

 Releases will be marked as stable if they're thought to run well after testing.
 If a release is marked as unstable, it might not run well or produce bugs, for example, memory leaks